yinlongTh/English/Tenses.md

 #### - Simple
 : Talk about something possibly happening in the future
 <pre>
-- I will ask my wife for an ice cream.
+- I will ask my wife for an ice cream. :icecream:
 - I will not buy a new phone in the next half year.
 </pre>